ConversationalComponents/docs/docs/tutorials/alexa_skill_from_scratch.md

 ## Get A Component

-As an example we'll create a Alexa Word Game Skill:
+As an example we'll create an Alexa Word Game Skill:

 * Go to [CoCoHub](https://cocohub.ai/ "CoCoHub"), sign Up and click Bot Studio on the left sidebar.
 * Create a new component from the "Word Games" Template.